joegit111/qbo-attachment-migration-demo/README.md

 - attachment_errors table.

 Monitoring.
-Metrics around counts and error rates would be exported to something like Prometheus, DataDog, or similar, with alerting rules wired to on-call.
+Metrics around counts and error rates would be exported to something like Prometheus, DataDog, or a similar monitoring stack, with alerting rules wired to on-call.

 ## Real-world origin and what is missing here

-Origin.
+Real-world origin.
 This design comes from a QuickBooks Desktop to QuickBooks Online migration where attachments were handled as a dedicated pipeline.
 That system worked against hundreds of thousands of transactions and roughly one hundred seventy thousand attachments, with a similar legacy Attach tree, mapping export, ID normalization rule, idempotent uploader, and CSV logs feeding auditors and downstream teams.

 Deliberately not included in this repo: